rdimaio/13CAD/README.md

 - Where I left off: test_model.cpp, implementing parseCellTest.
 Maybe I should change the way cell behaves, because right now it's holding the entire material, but maybe it doesn't need it.
+- Move main from src to src/gui in case something fails (might work better there)
 - Add IDs to all classes; right now, saving is not really feasible.
 Might need to change the way vector ID is saved in saveToFile in model.
 - Implement the things at the end of worksheet 6